Or What Makes the Difference in the Quality of Translation Services

 Impersonal vendor management

-Big translation companies are either too busy with their hundreds of clients to properly update and manage their Glossaries and Translation Memories, or you get what you pay for, and updating Translation Memories and Glossaries would cost you extra.
+A big translation company is either too busy with their hundreds of clients to properly update and manage their Glossaries and Translation Memories, or you get what you pay for, and updating Translation Memories and Glossaries would cost you extra.
 Their relationship with their vendors is often impersonal, from assigning the translators for the project via online check-out systems and having several PMs involved to having the vendors wait for months to get paid for their services.
-It is not unusual for large, “well-established” translation companies to be involved in lawsuits for constantly delaying payments to their vendors, or not paying at all.
-We hear about stories like this in the media all the time.
+It is not unusual for a large, “well-established” translation company to be involved in lawsuits for constantly delaying payments to their vendors, or not paying at all.
+We hear stories like this in the media all the time.